mrahhal/GracefulExpandoObject/README.md

 ## `GracefulExpandoObject`

-An ExpandoObject that returns null instead of throwing an exception.
+An `ExpandoObject` (but doesn't actually extend it) that returns null instead of throwing an exception.

 ```
 PM> Install-Package GracefulExpandoObject